Calorique

 How We Calculate Calories Burned During Elliptical Trainer

-For elliptical trainer with a MET value of 5, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do elliptical trainer for 30 minutes (0.5 hours), you would burn approximately 182 calories.
+For elliptical, light effort with a MET value of 4, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do elliptical trainer for 30 minutes (0.5 hours), you would burn approximately 152 calories.

 Keep in mind that actual calorie expenditure can vary by 15-20% based on factors like fitness level, exercise intensity, environmental conditions, and individual metabolic differences.
-The MET value of 5 for elliptical trainer represents an average across typical conditions and effort levels.
+The selected MET value of 4 for elliptical, light effort represents an average across typical conditions and effort levels.
 Your actual burn may be higher or lower depending on how vigorously you perform the activity.

 Elliptical Trainer vs. Other Activities